 Damage and maintenance issues - Like all park amenities, digital signs could be at risk of vandalism and damage.
 Additionally, signs connected via an online network could be hacked to display unauthorized information.
-It is therefore important that proper security systems be in place.

-Sign updates - Some signs may require a third party to update them, making it more difficult to provide timely changes or identify maintenance problems.
-Managing the sign in-house requires staff knowledge and additional technological infrastructure such as servers.
+It is therefore important that proper security systems be in place.28 them, making it more difficult to provide timely changes or identify maintenance problems.29 Managing the sign in-house requires staff knowledge and additional technological infrastructure such as servers.31